-In order to make a positive change, you first have to know where you stand.
+In order to make a positive change, you first have understand your organization’s level of employee engagement.
 For successful companies, that means honestly evaluating and understanding how employees feel about the organization.
 In a previous post we looked at how employee engagement can influence company culture, but today we want to focus on how to know how engaged employees actually are.
-As communication and collaboration leaders, we’ve identified five ways to honestly and successful measure employee engagement.
+As communication and collaboration leaders, we’ve identified four ways to successfully measure employee engagement.

-When employees are actively engaged at work they naturally think about, brainstorm and analyze important factors even when they’re not “on the clock.”
-Some of greatest business successes have come from recognizing and nurturing ideas that emerge during coffee breaks and off hours.
-Taking advantage of these ideas are beneficial for employees too.
-It is always exciting when your idea is encouraged and employees are always more invested in their own aspirations.
-Understanding how often “off hour” ideas happen and then processing and putting them into action can be difficult for companies.
-Thankfully, collaboration software like MangoApps makes keeping track of ideas much easier.
-Employees can record insights right in the moment and stakeholders and company leaders can utilize the tool to track progress and understand development in a much more efficient and transparent way.
-Knowing when and where ideas come from and how often “off the clock” ideas occur, is a good way to measure employee engagement, interest and extra participation.
+When employees are actively engaged at work they naturally think about, brainstorm, and analyze important factors even when they’re not “on the clock.”
+Some of the greatest business successes have come from recognizing and nurturing ideas that emerge during coffee breaks and off hours.
+Taking advantage of these ideas is beneficial for employees too.
+It is always exciting when your idea is encouraged.
+Employees become more invested in their own aspirations.
+Unfortunately, understanding how often “off hour” ideas happen and putting them into action can be difficult for companies.
+Thankfully, collaboration software like MangoApps makes keeping track of these ideas much easier.
+Employees can record insights in the moment and company leaders can utilize the tool to track progress and understand development in a much more efficient and transparent way.
+Knowing where ideas come from, is a good way to measure employee engagement, interest, and extra participation.

 The internet offers former and current employees all kinds of options to provide anonymous feedback about their employers.
 There are websites that specialize in providing honest content from employees for prospective employees and clients to see.
 Being online and being anonymous help employees feel safe and secure in providing genuine feedback.
 These sentiments should be tracked by companies and regarded as important insights.
 Especially if multiple people offer similar opinions about the organization.
 When a potential problem is identified, steps should be taken to remedy the issue honestly.
 These solutions do not include forcing other employees to write positive comments to mask the problem.
-Organic reviews paint an honest picture of employee engagement and should be taken seriously.
+Organic reviews provide an honest way to measure employee engagement.

 As an employer, you need to understand current employee engagement levels and make plans to adjust them accordingly.
 Companies have to foster a transparent work culture where employees are excited to contribute and their rights and responsibilities are well-respected.
 At MangoApps, we believe in helping companies achieve success through open communication and improved engagement.
 To learn more about our services, sign up for a personalized demo today.